 COVID-19 Business Update

 It was easier, once upon a time, when grooms and groomsmen wore black suits and black ties.
 It required so little thought.
 But now?
 Now there are options and we don’t know what to do with ourselves.
-There are multiple shades for your suit and near-infinite options for ties.
+There are multiple shades for your suit and near-infinite options of ties.
 The possibilities are endless.

 One of the first rules for picking a suit color, aside from preference, is to make sure it fits the overall style and theme of your wedding, including the bride’s dress.
 But what about your accessories?
 A neutral color that goes with your suit is always a solid choice, but why limit yourself?

-As with any wedding decision, when in doubt, ask the bride, but if you want to get ahead, here are a few good ways to go when trying to coordinate your groomsmen with your bridesmaids.
+As with any wedding decision, when in doubt ask the bride.
+But if you want to get ahead, here are a few good ways to go when trying to coordinate your groomsmen with your bridesmaids.

 An easy and classic route to go is having the ties match the bridesmaid dresses exactly.
 If the dresses are blush, the ties are blush, and so on.
 This creates a more uniform look that will look pleasing to the eye and in pictures.
 This also works well if you want your bridesmaids and groomsmen to match and the groom to have a different look that stands out.